 Right now I’m taking you back to Australia to finish off on some untold stories that lead me to become an English teacher, Affiliate marketer in Thailand and how I survived the Tsunami so there lot’s more to read for you.
 If your serious about travel please read my story from start to finish and you’ll have no problem making a new life abroad.

 The last few weeks in Australia were amazing from where I travelled up to Fraser Island.
 Fraser Island is a sand island located off the Fraser Coast of Queensland, Australia.
-Known for its unique landscape of sand dunes, rainforest, rivers and lakes, it is amongst the top tourist destinations in the country.
+Known for its unique landscape of dunes, rainforest, rivers and lakes, it is amongst the top tourist destinations in the country.
 It is 123 km long and 22 km wide at its widest point and is only accessible by boat.

 The night before our group set off to the island we watched the England Vs Germany match from where England won 5-0 with Alan Shearer scoring a hattrick.
 My head was banging in the morning but due to me being older than the others, I drove the jeep.
 It was an amazing first day driving through the rain forest and hitting the beach from where we drove to Lake Wobbly and Lake Mc Kenzie.